-Claim: Aerosmith once decided to play their set list in reverse, then opened with their encore and walked off the stage.
+Claim: Aerosmith once decided to play their set list in reverse, then opened a concert with their encore and mistakenly walked off the stage.

 Example:[Uncut, February 2007]

 There's a famous story about Aerosmith playing a gig in the '70s when they came on stage, having decided to reverse their set list.
 They played their encore song first and, then, assuming they'd done the entire show, walked off the stage.
 Any truth in it?